 How To Do

-4. In this position, only your left arm and the outer side of your left foot are making contact with the floor.
+- In this position, only your left arm and the outer side of your left foot are in contact with the floor.

 10. Plank with Arm Extension

-Simply holding a plank position is a challenging exercise for your abs and core.
+Simply holding a plank position is challenging for your abs and core.

 Plank with arm extension doubles the difficulty by asking you to hold that position with one arm raised in front of your body.